suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.KEY.PROTECTION: Protected storage of signing keys {#req-sec-key-protection}

-Cryptographic keys for signing manifests SHOULD be stored in a manner that is inaccessible to networked devices, for example in an HSM, or an air-gapped computer.
+Cryptographic keys for signing/authenticating manifests SHOULD be stored in a manner that is inaccessible to networked devices, for example in an HSM, or an air-gapped computer.
 This protects against an attacker obtaining the keys.

 Keys SHOULD be stored in a way that limits the risk of a legitimate, but compromised, entity (such as a server or developer computer) issuing signing requests.